QA Automation

 1.Devoted team for the task – The worst mistake you can do is to ask your manual testers to start working in test automation.
 These two fields don’t play well together as they can make things too complex to grasp for most engineers.
 Test automation is a full time task which requires resources which were adapted specifically for this task.

-2. Tools are important but they cannot cover everything – Selecting the right tool is a good start and some managers believe that by finding the right tool they can provide full automated testing process.
+2. Tools are important but they cannot cover everything – Selecting the right tool is a good start and some managers believe that by finding the right tool they can provide a fully automated testing process.
 The reality is that automation tools do not cover every scenario, although making the process easier, but skilled resources are required to properly complete the task.

 qa automation

 4. Combining the efforts, automation and manual testing – A good manual test case will save us from automating those test cases as it will be easy to automate but the value of that automation will be in question.
 Start your automation process by creating the test cases in manual form.
-Its best to first gather all the system requirements and your testing data and create the steps in a test-result form.
+It’s best to first gather all the system requirements and your testing data and create the steps in a test-result form.
 Always make sure that the objectives are clear.

 5. Understand your application – Always get yourself familiar with the technologies being used and who they will be presented to.
 Don’t forget to cover third party integrations and controls to make sure that future automation will be clearer.

-6. Hidden possibilities with automation – Its advisable to always have your mind open when working in automation and to look for opportunities that will cover load testing, performance, memory leaks, scaling etc…
+6. Hidden possibilities with automation – It’s advisable to always have your mind open when working in automation and to look for opportunities that will cover load testing, performance, memory leaks, scaling etc…

 7. Understanding the limits – Automated testing cannot, at this stage, replace manual testing processes.
-Its there to make the repeated work easier for manual testers so they can have full focus in finding new test cases and bugs.
+It’s there to make the repeated work easier for manual testers so they can have full focus in finding new test cases and bugs.

 8. Use additional uses for automation – for example by creating a master data and helping the manual testers setup the configuration easily and begin testing without wasting valuable time.